Pretty Printing in OCaml

 let () = Format.set_margin 60

-We set it 60 for the default pretty print formatter used by printf, but this can be set per “ppf”.
+We set it 60 for the default stdout pretty print formatter used by printf, but this can be set per “ppf”.

 The @-specifiers are hard to read at first, but eventually you get used to them just like with %-ones.
 We’ll highlight them in strings for readability.